 3.2.
 Analyze the Nluc activity (Figure 2C) and viral replication (Figure 2D).

-3.2.1.
-One day before infection, seed 12-well plates with MDCK cells (2 x 105cells/well, triplicates) using tissue culture media in a 37 °C incubator with 5% CO2 to reach approximately 90% confluency by the time of infection.
+3.2.1.Seed 12-well plates with MDCK cells (2 x 105cells/well, triplicates) in tissue culture media, and keep them in a 37 °C incubator with 5% CO2 until they reach 90% confluency.

-NOTE: Before infection, check the cells under a microscope to verify a monolayer of MDCK cells.
+NOTE: Before infection, check the cells under a microscope to verify intact monolayers of MDCK cells.

 3.2.2.
-The day of infection prepare dilutions of the WT and BIRFLU viruses in infection media to infect the MDCK cells (step 3.2.1.) in triplicate with a MOI of 0.001 PFU in 0.5 mL/well.
+Prepare dilutions of the WT and BIRFLU viruses in infection media to infect the MDCK cells (step 3.2.1.) in triplicate with a MOI of 0.001 PFU in 0.5 mL/well the day of the infection.
 Remove the tissue culture medium and wash the MDCK cells twice with 1x PBS.

 3.2.3.
 Add the virus dilutions to the MDCK monolayers and allow viral adsorption at room temperature for 1 h on a rocking platform.
-After viral adsorption, remove the virus inoculum and add 1.5 mL of post-infection media containing 1 μg/mL of TPCK-treated trypsin, to each well.
+After viral adsorption, remove the free virus and add 1.5 mL of post-infection media containing 1 μg/mL of TPCK-treated trypsin, to each well.
 Incubate infected cells in a 5% CO2 humidified incubator at 33 °C and collect supernatants at the indicated time points indicated in step 3.2.4.

 3.2.4.
-At 24, 48, 72, and 96 h post infection (p.i.) collect 150 µL of tissue culture supernatant from each well and store the samples in a microcentrifuge tube at -80 °C to perform the Nluc assays and viral titrations.
+Collect 150 µL of tissue culture supernatant from each well and store the samples in a microcentrifuge tube at -80 °C to perform the Nluc assays and viral titrations at 24, 48, 72, and 96 h post infection (p.i.).

 3.2.5.
 To perform the Nluc activity assay, follow the manufacturer’s indications.
 First, thaw the tissue culture supernatant stored at -80 °C (step 3.2.4) on ice.

-NOTE: Refer to the recommendations from the manufacturer and optimize the assay if required.
+NOTE: Follow the manufacturer’s recommendations and optimize the assay if required.

 3.2.6.
-Prepare the luciferase assay solution (see the Table of Materials) by diluting the Nluc substrate 1:50 with the dilution buffer.
+Prepare the luciferase assay solution (see the Table of Materials) by diluting 1:50 the Nluc substrate with buffer.
 In a white flat-bottom 96-well microplate for luciferase assays, mix 25 µL of luciferase assay solution with 10 to 25 µL of the collected tissue culture supernatant samples.
-Incubate the mix for 2–3 min before measuring the luminescence using a luminometer (Figure 2C).
+Incubate the mixture for 2–3 min before measuring luminescence using a luminometer (Figure 2C).

 NOTE: Presence of infectious viral particles in the tissue culture supernatants is determined by fluorescence immune-focus assay (Venus) or indirect immunofluorescence (viral antigen staining) as previously described23,32,33,56.

 3.2.7.
-A day before viral titrations, seed MDCK cells in a 96-well plate (2 x 104 cells/well, triplicates) with tissue culture media and allow cells to reach 90% confluence by the time of infection in an incubator set at 37 °C with 5% CO2.
+Seed MDCK cells in a 96-well plate (2 x 104 cells/well, triplicates) with tissue culture media the day before viral titrations, and keep cells in an incubator set at 37 °C with 5% CO2 until they reach 90% confluency.

 3.2.8.
 Use the tissue culture supernatant samples that were thawed on ice (step 3.2.4.).
 Add 90 μL of infection media to each of the wells in a new 96-well plate, then add 10 μL of the thawed tissue culture supernatant (step 3.2.4) to the first well (row A).
 Use a multichannel pipet to mix and transfer 10 μL from row A to row B. Change the tips between dilutions and mix well.

 NOTE: This procedure should be repeated until the last row (H).
-We recommend performing viral titrations in triplicates for accurate measure of viral titers.
+We recommend performing viral titrations in triplicates for accurate estimation of viral titers.